eddow/otheca/README.md

 ### Evolution and temporaries
 I still have to add some screens for library management (book-merge, uploads, ...) and to find a neat library user-management.

-For now, the fact vue single-file-component `fuse-box` are under development means that :
+For now, the fact that vue single-file-component in `fuse-box` is under development means that :
-- The `style` part of single-file-component is not used, style have to be written in `index.html`.
-We could find a better temporary solution, though I think this is quite really temporary.
 - Imports from single-file-component are not bundled by default - all these imports have to be reported in `client/libs.ts` for now.